 #lang pl for course work, and more specifically, it will be

-#lang pl 02 for a particular homework.
+#lang pl 02 for this homework, and similar

 You should also click the “Show Details” button at the bottom of the